pydanny/daniel.feldroy.com/posts/2023-04-my-fitness-journey.md

 Suggested by one of my BJJ coaches, I added an enormous amount of leefy green vegetables to my diet.
 That's how I would ingest carbohydrates to provide the energy

 I got used to eating bowls of baby kale, baby spinach, brocolli, and other things for breakfast.
 Every meal I ate green veggies as a side.
 Cooked or raw.
 If I got really hungry at night I could snack on more leafy greens.
 My energy levels shot up and the constant hunger faded.

+My current diet is:

+- No more soda
+- No snacks between meals
+- No desserts
+- Eat proteins
+- Don't worry about fats
+- Eat tons of leafy greens
+- Cheat now and then for a bite or two with a dessert or starchy side

 # Progress